kmesh-net/kmesh/docs/proposal/dns_resolve.md

 A good summary is probably at least a paragraph in length.
 -->

-Envoy supports many different cluster types, including `Strict Dns`, `Logical DNS`.
-However, given to kmesh works in the kernel with ebpf.
-Previously kmesh does not either of the DNS typed clusters.
+Envoy supports many different cluster types, including `Strict DNS`, `Logical DNS`.
+However, given to Kmesh works in the kernel with ebpf.
+Previously Kmesh does not either of the DNS typed clusters.
 For traffic matches these kind of cluster, it will be dropped.

-In this propsosal, I would suggest to improve kmesh to support DNS types cluster, so we can support all kinds of clusters afterwards.
+In this propsosal, I would suggest to improve Kmesh to support DNS types cluster, so we can support all kinds of clusters afterwards.

 ### Motivation